Longstep Property Solutions Homes for Rent

 St. Jude Children’s Research Hospital

-The largest expansion in St. Jude's 60-year history: two 15-story clinical towers, an 865,000 sq ft Advanced Research Center (ARC II), 140-unit patient family housing, and 2,300 new positions.
-Over $2.3B is earmarked for construction through 2027.
+The largest expansion in St. Jude's history: a 16-story, 865,000 sq ft Advanced Research Center (the largest building St. Jude has ever built), plus two separate 15-story clinical towers, 140-unit patient family housing, and 2,300 new positions, part of a $12.9B strategic plan with over $2.3B earmarked for construction through 2027.

 The xAI ecosystem is pulling major suppliers into the metro.
 Dell and Supermicro partnered on the Colossus build; all three plan Memphis-area operations.
 The Chamber established a six-person xAI Special Operations Team for concierge support.

-Amazon & FedEx
+Amazon and FedEx

 Regional One Health